• Skip to primary navigation

 Tapioca is used in bubble tea, tapioca pudding, and gluten-free baked goods as a thickener or binding agent.

-Its neutral flavor profile enables it to blend with different types of ingredients seamlessly.
+Its neutral flavor enables it to blend with different types of ingredients smoothly.

 What is Yuca?